 In 1870 Tom Saxton, a Troy NY merchant, purchased and refurbished the property to its original grandeur.

 In 1910 the entire house burned to the ground, leaving only the foundation.
 Philip B. Jennings, a prominent businessman rebuilt the estate as you see it today and lived in it until his death in 1949.

 In the 1950’s James Rollis transformed the mansion into a booming fine dining restaurant serving such celebrity clientele as Elizabeth Taylor, Richard Burton and Walt Disney.
 Norman Rockwell is even said to have painted a scene in the main dining room. (although we can’t seem to locate it!)

-In recent years the mansion was converted into a quiet country inn and romantic bed & breakfast.
+In recent years the mansion was converted into a romantic bed & breakfast.
 Totally refurbished, The Four Chimneys Inn brings you all of the modern day amenities while maintaining its elegance and old world charm.